 Planned Program of Study and Revisions

 Students are required to work with their advisor during their first semester of study and develop a plan of study.
-The plan of study must first be approved by the advisor and then by the Program Committee by end of the first semester of study for the PhD.
+The plan of study must first be approved by the advisor and then by the Program Committee by the start of the second semester of study for the PhD.

 Students may need to alter a previously approved program of study due to scheduling conflicts, creation of new courses, or change of research focus.
 Students who wish to make changes to their program of study.
 Students who wish to make changes to their program of study should first obtain permission from their advisor.
 The advisor must then make a written request to the Program Director to revise the program of study.
+Students are expected to arrange a meeting with their advisors on an annual basis to review the plan of study.

 Regulations Governing the Qualifying Examination

 The objective of the DISA Qualifying Examinations is to assess the student's ability to do interdisciplinary analysis, based on sound knowledge of core themes, good analytical methods, and the ability to structure and analyze disaster problems in a way that appropriately integrates the required knowledge, methods, and judgment.
 The levels of synthesis and evaluation to be demonstrated in these examinations go beyond those expected in most courses, although each student’s plan of study is aimed at developing and exercising this level of problem solving.
 After the fourth semester of equivalent full-time course work, the student must complete a written and oral qualifying examination prepared by the Qualifier Exam Committee for the cohort of students seeking Ph.D. student candidacy.
 All core faculty are encouraged to participate in the oral exam.
 The qualifying examination must be passed before the student proceeds to candidacy.